-In this episode, you’ll take a deep dive into Appalachian Flatfooting, Clogging, and the general dance history of the Carolinas.
-You’ll also hear the origin story of Rodney Clay Sutton, recognized as a Master Folk Artist in North Carolina.
+In this episode, you’ll hear the origin story of Rodney Clay Sutton, recognized as a Master Folk Artist in North Carolina.
+You’ll also take a deep dive into Appalachian Flatfooting & Clogging traditions, and the general dance history of the Carolinas.

 With a lifelong career in music and dance, Rodney is both a preserver and an innovator in Appalachian Percussive Styles, and was an early member of the world-renowned Green Grass Cloggers.